BeanBois/malaysia_carplate_take_home_assignment/README.md

 ```bash
 python inference.py --directory testdata/images/ --model models/detection_training/plate_detector{n}/weights/best.pt --multi-engine
 ```
 *n depends on how many times you have trained the model.
-Basically locate the desired model under models/detection_training/*
+Basically locate the desired model under models/detection_training/plate_detector{n}/weights/best.pt.
+Usually, this will be 'plate_detector/' on first training, 'plate_detector2' on 2nd training and so on ...*

 ## 📁 Project Structure (impt stuff only)